bfinn1117/win-probability/README.md

 Returns a chart using matplotlib.pyplot

 # Usage
-Download the file.
-Once in the correct folder with the python program - from the terminal, run the following command:
+Download the main.py file.
+Open the terminal, and move to the folder with the downloaded main.py python program.
+From the terminal, run the following command:

 python main.py {insert game id here}